zhabinsky/cat-api/src/app/server/middleware/Readme.md

 ## Structure

-I find it convenient to organise all the enpoints of my application under the name "middleware".
+It is convenient to organise all the enpoints of our application under the name "middleware".
 Every module in this directory exports an array of middlewares:

 ```